-How To Secure Your Home?
+How to Secure Your Home?

 1. Inspect Your Doors

 You should check your locks to make sure they are properly installed and that they function as they should.
 If you do not have a deadbolt, you should have one installed.
 Make sure your door frame is strong and consider the quality of the hardware.
-If you want to improve the security of your door, you could consider installing hardware like a reinforcement plate and a strike box.
+If you want to improve the safety of your door, you could consider installing hardware like a reinforcement plate and a strike box.

 2. Get a Security System

-With newer security system services companies, you get more than just motion detectors and alarms for your doors and windows; these systems connect with your Smart Home features to provide a complete form of protection.
+With newer safety plan services companies, you get more than just motion detectors and alarms for your doors and windows; these systems connect with your Smart Home features to provide a complete form of protection.
 Many of these newer systems allow the homeowner to monitor and manage the system from a phone or tablet, and they even keep access records, so you know when people are coming and going.